 - I work at a job I love.

-- I drive a new vehicle, and have no loan.
+- I drive a new vehicle and have no loan.

 - My children have the things they need and I can provide them with the things they want.

-Put this piece of paper somewhere you can review it often, for example on your night stand, dresser, or refrigerator.
+Put this piece of paper somewhere you can review it often, for example on your nightstand, dresser, or refrigerator.
 FTP recommends you review your Five-Year Plan every few months.

-If you would like to learn more about making simple lifestyle changes that can have a dramatic affect over time I highly recommend reading Emotional Agility by Susan David, PhD. a #1 Wall Street Journal Best Seller.
+If you would like to learn more about making simple lifestyle changes that can have a dramatic effect over time I highly recommend reading Emotional Agility by Susan David, PhD. a #1 Wall Street Journal Best Seller.

 When Pigs Fly